che-incubator/che-demos/devfile/script.md

 - [ ] There is no way to bound projects sources to application container. https://github.com/eclipse/che/issues/12554 should be implemented to avoid including projects PVC to application deployment
 - [ ] Different arguments for deploying Che with `chectl`, auto pick up `CHE_` env vars
 - [ ] Ingress vs Route
+- [ ] There is no any output during starting of a workspace using GitHub URL based factory